 How To Use Timetabling Effectively In Your Home Schooling

 To use timetabling effectively it helps to firstly; establish and remain clear about what we are using it for – what it’s going to help us achieve.
 And secondly; remember that we can be flexible with that use, discarding them at any time.

 Here are a few tips to illustrate how to use that flexibility:

-- Be clear about what your timetable is for.
+Be clear about what your timetable is for.
 Is it to organise your day?
 Is it so that cover certain topics every day?
 Is it for timing how much of a topic a child does?
 Does a daily one work best for you or following the same weekly structure?
-You can choose the purpose it is to serve.
+You can choose the purpose it is to serve and adjust it accordingly.

 This flexible attitude did in no way hamper them when they went on to further and higher education.
 What it did do was to teach them how to organise their own study periods effectively, whereas some of their peers, who’d been in an imposed timetabled learning structure all their previous life, found that more difficult.

 So, as you can see, timetables can be great tools for the homeschooling parent however they shouldn't be relied on too heavily, as nobody can realistically live by timetables for extended periods of time.
 This is why schools often alternate weekly schedules to stop the monotony of lessons and offer students a break during and after each term!